sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>filesystem</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : The basic directory layout for a Linux system
+Short desc    : The basic directory layout for a Linux system
 URL          : https://pagure.io/filesystem
-Лицензия     : Public Domain
+License      : Public Domain
-Описание     : The filesystem package is one of the basic packages that is installed
+Descript     : The filesystem package is one of the basic packages that is installed
              : on a Linux system.
 Filesystem contains the basic directory layout
              : for a Linux operating system, including the correct permissions for
              : the directories.